 When quitting smoking, serotonin levels of smokers drop significantly, which is one of the main reasons why it can be so difficult to quit.
 Luckily, CBD can help with this by activating a receptor named 5-HT1A which can increase serotonin levels in a healthier way.

-Finally, CBD can also help in providing a good, restorative sleep which can be helpful in the period that smokers are going through withdrawal.
-A good rest can do wonders for the body and is essential to your healing and wellbeing.
+Finally, CBD can also help with providing a good, restorative sleep - something that would be essential in the period in which smokers are going through withdrawal.
+A good rest should never be underestimated for its vital importance to healing and overall wellbeing.